 Looking for combined car insurance with your partner?
-Find out when a joint car insurance policy will cost you less or more.
+Find out if a joint car insurance policy will help you save.

 A joint car insurance policy, or a couple’s policy, essentially just means having one car insurance policy for two people.
 You don’t have to be married, or even a couple, to take advantage of a couple’s policy.

 This is usually cheaper than getting two separate policies, but it’s not always preferable.
 Sometimes, it might cost you more to cover two people on the same policy.
 This guide explains when a joint policy is the way to go, and when you might want to avoid it.

 When to get a joint policy and when to go separate